 Comparison of test results where mean velocity was 1.23 times higher as well as 0.59 times lower than the measured mean critical velocity showed strong similarities without major exceptions (Figs. 4 and 5).
-Although near bed velocity and average transport rate were greater in AMCV runs, the peak instantaneous Reynolds stress were close (i.e. $u'w' > 0.05 \text{ m}^2/\text{s}^2$ in the identified peak ejection and sweep events shown in the Figs. 4b.
-5b) in both AMCV and BMCV runs.
+Although near-bed velocity and average transport rate were greater in AMCV runs, the peak instantaneous Reynolds stress were close (i.e. $u'w' > 0.05 \text{ m}^2 \text{ s}^{-2}$ in the identified peak ejection and sweep events shown in the Figs. 4b., 5b) in both AMCV and BMCV runs.
 Both ejection and sweep events contributed to the forward momentum flux as well as sediment flux, showing that the concept of time-averaged critical velocity by itself cannot provide a full representation of the physical processes in action in the resuspension of sediment.

 In both tests (AMCV and BMCV), ejection and sweep events were the largest contributors to momentum transfer.
-Up-acceleration and down-deceleration events leaded to marginal effect on transport of momentum and sediment flux compared to the other two events (Fig. 6).
-Previously, performing quadrant analysis Heathershaw and Thorne (1985), Nelson et al., (1995) and performing octant analysis, Keylock et al. (2014) advised that up-acceleration and down-deceleration events were the individually effective means of resuspending sediments, however less net sediment flux was accomplished by these events in our AMCV and BMCV runs.
-These could be related to the strength of the up-acceleration and down-deceleration events which were much weaker and could not carry sediment particles to a higher level where the sampling volume was placed (i.e., 5 cm above the bed).
-It is also noteworthy to mention that up-acceleration and down-deceleration events contributed less significantly with a positive stress.
+Up-acceleration and down-deceleration events led to marginal effect on transport of momentum and sediment flux compared to the other two events (Fig. 6).
+Previously, performance of quadrant analysis by Heathershaw and Thorne (1985) and Nelson et al. (1995) and performance of octant analysis by Keylock et al. (2014) advised that up-acceleration and down-deceleration events were the individually effective means of resuspending sediments.
+However, less net sediment flux was accomplished by these events in our AMCV and BMCV runs.
+This could be related to the strength of the up-acceleration and down-deceleration events which were much weaker and could not carry sediment particles to a higher level where the sampling volume was placed (i.e., 5 cm above the bed).
+It is also noteworthy to mention that upacceleration and down-deceleration events contributed less significantly with a positive stress.